cnerg/cnerg.github.com/source/jobs/ra-2019-mtv.rst

 Experience and Desired Skills
 ------------------------------

-Candidates will be evaluated aginst the following criteria:
+Candidates will be evaluated against the following criteria:

 * Undergraduate experience in Nuclear Engineering, Physics, or relevant other field
+* Interest in the application of modeling and simulation for problems in nuclear non-proliferation
+* Communication and collaboration skills

+While not necessary, the following skills are also preferred:

 * Experience with modeling and simulation of nuclear fuel cycle facilities
 * Experience with software development
-* Interest the application of modeling and simulation for problems in nuclear non-proliferation
-* Communication and collaboration skills

 Specific Duties
 ---------------